Implantable Contact Lenses

-The Visian ICL is a long lasting solution for myopic refractive errors.
+The Visian ICL is a long-lasting solution for myopic refractive errors.
 Through its unique design, the Visian ICL offers excellent quality of vision and freedom from glasses and/or contacts.
 Patients who are not candidates for LASIK or PRK may still be very good candidates for the ICL and can enjoy life without corrective eyewear.

 The Visian ICL Advantages:

 - Quality of Vision – The Visian ICL produces not only improved visual acuity, but also excellent visual quality.
-Many patients experience the "Wow" factor when they experience the immediate improvement in the quality of their vision.
+Many patients experience the "Wow" factor when they experience an immediate improvement in the quality of their vision.